aisamanra/s-cargot/README.md

   | WFSAtom atom
 ~~~~

-The `WellFormedSExpr` representation should be structurally
-identical to the `RichSExpr` representation in all cases where
-no improper lists appear in the source.
-Both of those are
-often more convenient than writing multiple nested `SCons`
+The `WellFormedSExpr` representation should be structurally identical to the `RichSExpr` representation in all cases where no improper lists appear in the source.
+Both of those representations are often more convenient than writing multiple nested `SCons` constructors, in the same way that the `[1,2,3]` syntax in Haskell is often less tedious than writing `1:2:3:[]`.
-constructors in Haskell.

-Functions for converting back and forth between
-representations are provided, but you can also modify a
-`SExprSpec` to parse to or serialize from a particular
-representation using the `asRich` and `asWellFormed`
+Functions for converting back and forth between representations are provided, but you can also modify a `SExprSpec` to parse to or serialize from a particular representation using the `asRich` and `asWellFormed` functions.
-functions.

 ~~~~.haskell
 >>> decode basicParser "(a b)"